nancypannu03/Pewlett-Hackard-Analysis/README.md

 ![Test Image](/Resources/mentorship_eligibilty.png)

 - Four major points from the two analysis deliverables.
-     - From the Image [Retiring_titles](Resources/retiring_titles.png), it
+     - From the Image [Retiring_titles](Resources/retiring_titles.png), it can be concluded that total of 72,458 employees are eligible for retirement.
+     - And out of which 50,842 are the Senior Engineers and Senior Staff, which covers 70% of the total retired employees.
+     - Manager position holds the lowest share of employees who are eligible for the retirement.
+     - [Mentorship_eligibilty](Resources/mentorship_eligibilty.png) Image represesnts all the details including emp_no, first_name, last_name, birth_date,                  from_date, to_date, title of the respective employees who are eligible to participate in a mentorship program.

 ## Summary:

-A written report on the employee database analysis Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+  Based on the findings, around 72,458 roles will need to be filled by Pewlett Hackard as the "silver tsunami" begins to amke an impact.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?